Soluble HLA Technology

 HLA Transfectant Cell Lines

-Using a proprietary transfection system, Pure Protein has established a transfection pipeline to generate new sHLA secreting molecules for all subtypes to create clinically representative panels of Class I A, B, C and Class II DR, DQ and DP alleles.
+Using a proprietary transfection system, HLA Protein Technologies Inc. has established a transfection pipeline to generate new sHLA secreting molecules for all subtypes to create clinically representative panels of Class I A, B, C and Class II DR, DQ and DP alleles.
 Class I alleles are made with a single round of transfection by using the cells capability to self-produce the b2m light chain and form the trimeric complex.
 Class II generation is more challenging to generate stable cell lines.
 As a result, the alpha (A) chain is transfected first before adding the beta (B) chain in a second work process.
 The transfected cell line performs the final assembly of the HLA complex by populating the HLA groove with an endogenous peptide exactly as native HLA would be loaded.
 As such, all peptides are derived from the cell itself and are not encoded by the construct.
 Regulation of the rate at which the cells produce the sHLA protein is largely dictated by the availability of peptide ligands and chaperons that support the multistep assembly of sHLA.

 HLA Manufacturing Process

 A manufacturing process has been implemented to guide and document production, affinity purification and quality control of sHLA Class I and II molecules.
 The production process is initiated by thawing out established cell lines and growing them up to density.
-To assure the cell lines carry the correct allele, Pure Protein has established a standardized authentication procedure which is based on sequence-based typing (SBT).
+To assure the cell lines carry the correct allele, HLA Protein Technologies Inc. has established a standardized authentication procedure which is based on sequence-based typing (SBT).
 Secreted products are separated from the cell material by centrifugation and affinity purified from the generated harvests.
 Each production run is tested against QC standards for biological potency, identity, structural integrity and purity.

 How can we help?